temujin9/temujin9.github.io/resume.md

 ### [The Greenfield Guild](https://www.linkedin.com/company/the-greenfield-guild/)
 ***Founder & CEO, January 2017 - December 2020***

-Founded The Greenfield Guild to respond to a gap in available cloud and Agile expertise in small and medium businesses.
+Founded the consulting firm to respond to a gap in available cloud and Agile expertise in small and medium businesses.
 Recruited, interviewed, hired, and managed a half-dozen employees and freelancers.
 Developed core architectural experiments in Terraform, Kubernetes, Docker, and Wordpress.
 Composed job proposals for a variety of clients, from early stage startups to large government entities.
 Attended conferences and networked with software vendors to provide early pipeline for the sales team.
 Increased firm's visibility through a variety of means, including speaking opportunities and social media engagement.

 ### [Bazaarvoice](https://www.bazaarvoice.com/)
 ***Staff DevOps Engineer, September 2013 - May 2016***